-All personal floatation devices shall comply with current AS and Transport Safety Victoria requirements.

-• All personal floatation devices are inspected as required by standards to ensure that they are in good condition.
+- All personal floatation devices shall comply with current AS and Transport Safety Victoria requirements. - All personal floatation devices are inspected as required by standards to ensure that they are in good condition.

 Type 1 or 2 PFDs shall be worn at all times on RIBS and Tinnies underway.
 PFDs shall be worn at times of heightened danger on other Patrol Boats.

-All competitors shall wear type level 50N/S or higher Type 1, 2 or 3 PFDs at all times whilst afloat;
+All competitors shall wear type level 50N/S or higher Type 1,2 or 3 PFDs at all times whilst afloat;

-7. Responsibilities for Conducting Racing and Training
+Conducting Racing & Training